opendocsg/slw-judgments-backfill/2015_SGHC_20/report.md

 _Employment law_ – _Employees’ duties_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeal Nos 47 and 106 of 2015 was allowed in part by the Court of Appeal on 24 November 2015.
-See [2015] SGCA 65.]
+See <span class="citation">[2015] SGCA 65</span>.]

 4 February 2015 Judgment reserved.